insidewhy/process-pool/README.markdown

 })
 ```

 `global` is not available within the call to prepare.
-To pass context to prepare then the two argument version of prepare can be used:
+To pass context to prepare the two argument version of prepare can be used:

 ```javascript
 var ProcessPool = require('process-pool')